Degree, Certificate or Diploma

 What will you do

 The Dental Hygiene program is designed to place students into the workforce upon completion of this two-year degree.
 Dental Hygienists are preventive health professionals who provide educational and clinical services to support oral health.
 These services include: evaluation, charting oral disease and conditions, removing deposits from teeth, exposing and processing dental radiographs, and applying fluoride and sealants to teeth.
 Dental Hygienists can seek positions in general or specialty dental practices, hospitals, research or academic institutions, public health, business and industry, or armed services.
 Upon graduation of the program, students will be able to take the National Board of Examination and a regional examination.
-The employment opportunities for Dental Hygienists are expected to increase by 30.1% through the year 2016.

 - Entry: $29.98